 SUBJECT: Ice Harbor AWS pumps turned off to prevent flooding of the warehouse

 At approximately 1415 hours on March 16, all of the south shore auxiliary water supply (AWS) pumps at Ice Harbor were shut off, due to tailwater elevations exceeding 353'.
 This was done to prevent flooding of the warehouse inside the dam, per Section IHR 2.4.2 of the 2017 Fish Passage Plan (FPP).
 It was thought the pumps would likely remain out of service until at least March 20, as river flows at Ice Harbor are expected to peak for the next several days.
+The AWS pumps were returned to service March 17 at 1314 hrs when tailwater dropped below 353’.
 Initially, project maintenance staff were planning on working today to change the operation of the south fish ladder (close floating orifices, raise entrance weir gates, etc.) as needed to meet the criteria outlined for AWS pump failure in Section IHR 3.3.2.4 of the FPP.
 (A photo of one of the operating floating orifices at the south end of the powerhouse and the adjacent south shore tailwater staff gauge are shown below).
 However, upon consideration of the logistics of closing